Health Mistakes Men Make In Their 50s

-The Remedy Rx: Don't be afraid of getting your prostate screening done!
+The Rx: Don't be afraid of getting your prostate screening done!
 It's called a PSA.
 And keep in mind that screening "is not testing," explains Murray Wadsworth, author of the book Prostate Cancer: Sheep or Wolf?.
 A doctor may order further investigations such as multiparametric MRI, genomic, BRCA2 and other testing.

 Ignoring Symptoms Due to Aging

 It can be tricky differentiating common symptoms due to aging from other health complications, but it's crucial.
 According to board-certified family physician Monique May, MD, every symptom—including incontinence, shortness of breath with exercise, joint pain, swelling, decreased sex drive, fatigue, insomnia, depression, or memory problems, etc—could be nothing.
 Or they could be an early sign of serious diseases such as heart failure, cancer, hormone deficiencies, sleep apnea, dementia and others.

 The Rx: Even if you think your symptoms are due to aging, still discuss them with your MD.
 It could save your life!

 One of the biggest overlooked aspects of a weight loss program for men over age 50 is hydration, according to Allen Conrad, BS, DC, CSCS, the owner of Montgomery County Chiropractic Center in North Wales PA.
 "The amount of water you drink is directly coordinated to helping your body function at its best, and this is especially true for helping weight loss."
 When your body becomes dehydrated, it slows down your metabolism, he points out.
 Keeping the body fully hydrated is also essential for normal organ function.